-We calculate FFO in accordance with standards established by the National Association of Real Estate Investment Trusts ("NAREIT") which defines FFO as net income or loss (calculated in accordance with GAAP), excluding gains or losses from sales of real estate, impairment, the cumulative effect of changes in accounting principles, plus depreciation and amortization, and adjustments for unconsolidated partnerships and joint ventures.
+We calculate FFO in accordance with standards established by the National Association of Real Estate Investment Trusts ("NAREIT"), which defines FFO as net income or loss (calculated in accordance with GAAP), excluding gains or losses from sales of real estate, impairment, the cumulative effect of changes in accounting principles, plus depreciation and amortization, and adjustments for unconsolidated partnerships and joint ventures.
 Historical cost accounting for real estate assets implicitly assumes that the value of real estate assets diminishes predictably over time.
 Since real estate values instead have historically risen or fallen with market conditions, most real estate industry investors consider FFO to be helpful in evaluating a real estate company's operations.
 We believe that the presentation of FFO provides useful information to investors regarding our operating performance and can facilitate comparisons of operating performance between periods and between REITs, even though FFO does not represent an amount that accrues directly to common shareholders.
 Our calculation of FFO may not be comparable to measures calculated by other companies who do not use the NAREIT definition of FFO or do not calculate FFO per diluted share in accordance with NAREIT guidance.
 Additionally, FFO may not be helpful when comparing us to non-REITs.
 We present FFO attributable to common shareholders, which includes our OP units, because our OP units may be redeemed for common shares.
 We believe it is meaningful for the investor to understand FFO attributable to all common shares and OP units.

-We further adjust FFO for certain additional items that are not in NAREIT's definition of FFO, such as hotel transaction and pursuit costs, non-cash income tax expense or benefit, the amortization of share-based compensation, and certain other expenses that we consider outside the normal course of operations.
+We further adjust FFO for certain additional items that are not in NAREIT's definition of FFO, such as hotel transaction costs, non-cash income tax expense or benefit, the amortization of share-based compensation, and certain other income or expenses that we consider outside the normal course of operations.
 We believe that Adjusted FFO provides useful supplemental information to investors regarding our ongoing operating performance that, when considered with net income and FFO, is beneficial to an investor's understanding of our operating performance.

-The following is a reconciliation of our GAAP net income to FFO attributable to common shareholders and unitholders and Adjusted FFO attributable to common shareholders and unitholders for the years ended December 31, 2016, 2015 and 2014 (in thousands):
+The following is a reconciliation of our GAAP net income to FFO attributable to common shareholders and unitholders and Adjusted FFO attributable to common shareholders and unitholders for the years ended December 31, 2017, 2016 and 2015 (in thousands):

-For the year ended December 31, 2016 2015 2014 Net income \$ 201,314 \$ 219,812 \$ 136,480 Gain on sale of hotel properties (45,929) (28,398) (353) Depreciation and amortization 162,500 156,226 144,294 Impairment loss 1,003 9,200 Noncontrolling interest in consolidated joint venture (55) (77) (171) Adjustments related to consolidated joint venture (1) (152) (170) (186) FFO 317,678 348,396 289,264 Non-cash income tax expense (benefit) 7,001 (39,845) Transaction and pursuit costs 192 3,058 4,850 Amortization of share-based compensation 5,990 13,002 15,088 Loan related costs (2) 1,247 97 1,073 Other expense (3) 604 432 Adjusted FFO \$ 332,712 \$ 324,708 \$ 310,707
+For the year ended December 31, 2017 2016 2015 Net income \$ 75,739 \$ 201,314 \$ 219,812 Preferred dividends (8,372) Preferred distributions - consolidated joint venture (496) Gain on sale of hotel properties (8,980) (45,929) (28,398) Depreciation and amortization 186,993 162,500 156,226 Impairment loss 1,003 Noncontrolling interest in consolidated joint ventures (117) (55) (77) Adjustments related to consolidated joint ventures (1) (193) (152) (170) Adjustments related to unconsolidated joint ventures (2) 900 FFO 245,474 317,678 348,396 Non-cash income tax expense (benefit) 39,747 7,001 (39,845) Transaction costs 44,398 192 3,058 Gain on settlement of investment in loan (2,670) Amortization of share-based compensation 10,607 5,990 13,002 Loan related costs (3) 1,247 97 Other expenses (4) 1,591 604 Adjusted FFO \$ 339,147 \$ 332,712 \$ 324,708

-- (1) Includes depreciation and amortization expense allocated to the noncontrolling interest in the joint venture. - (2) Represents debt modification costs, debt extinguishment costs, and the accelerated amortization of deferred financing costs. - (3) Represents property-level severance costs and other income and expenses outside of the normal course of operations.
+- (1) Includes depreciation and amortization expense allocated to the noncontrolling interest in joint ventures. - (2) Includes our ownership interest of the depreciation and amortization expense of the unconsolidated joint ventures. - (3) Represents debt modification costs, debt extinguishment costs, and the accelerated amortization of deferred financing costs. - (4) Represents income and expenses outside of the normal course of operations, including hurricane-related costs not reimbursed by insurance and property-level severance costs.